yesodweb/persistent/development.md

 Docker does not support upstart so just because you install a database does not mean it will be running.
 You must launch each one in the background.

-If someone can contribute information on how to run persistent or MySQL that would be appreciated.

 # Updating Sqlite C Source in the repo